Kevin Blatt

-Kevin Blatt "KB" is an American fixer known for releasing the Paris Hilton sex tape 1 Night in Paris in 2003.
+Kevin Blatt, "KB" is an American fixer known for promoting the Paris Hilton sex tape 1 Night in Paris in 2003.

 Work

-Kevin Blatt was born in Cleveland, Ohio to a Jewish family and worked in the online adult entertainment industry as a marketing and public relations specialist.
-Working with companies like Mindgeek, Vivid Video, and Pornstar.com.
-Since then Blatt has worked on negotiations and distributions of sex tapes for Cameron Diaz, Colin Farrell, Kim Kardashian, Mischa Barton, Tila Tequila, Verne Troyer from Austin Powers and Kevin Hart.
+Kevin Blatt was born in Cleveland, Ohio to a Jewish family, he worked in the online adult entertainment industry as a marketing and public relations specialist for 22 years.
+He has worked with some of companies in that market space like Mindgeek (Pornhub), Vivid Video, macandbumble.com and Red Light District Video.

 Film and radio

 Blatt featured in the theatrically released 2006 documentary “American Cannibal: The Road to Reality.”

 Blatt is also featured in Amazon Studio's 2019 documentary, “Generation Wealth.”

-Blatt, along with his brother Darren, were co-promoters of the Players Ball Party, a “Pimp and Ho themed” Ball that was held in Las Vegas over the CES/ AVN Trade show weekend.
-The party featured many notable rap and hip-hop artists.